NoctisLux/kuatools/README.md

 ## General

 ### Introduction
 KUATools, or Knowledge Usage and Acquisition Tools, is a Python 3 module implementing simple classes used for the acquisition and subsequent analysis of relevant data from Twitch livestreams.
-It is intended as the base of programs assisting Twitch streamers in the appreciation of their performances, specifically between the beginning and the and of their stream.
+It is intended as the base of programs assisting Twitch streamers in the appreciation of their performances, specifically between the beginning and the end of their stream.
 ### Dependencies
 This module uses the following modules:
 * requests (package python3-requests on Debian, or pip install requests)